⚠️ Universal Analytics no longer processes data for standard GA accounts.

 You can ignore the code snippets provided by Google Analytics in step 4, these are covered by Publitas.

-Once the setup is completed your publications will be tracked by Google Analytics.
+Once the setup is completed, your publications will be tracked by Google Analytics.
 It can take up to 24 hours before the results are available in Google Analytics's standard reports.
-However, you can use the Realtime > Overview report to check whether the connection is working.
-Simply preview one of the publications found in the connected group and see if your session pops up in the report.
+However, you can use the Realtime > Overview report to check whether the connection works.
+To do so, preview one of the publications found in the connected group and see if your session pops up in the report.